-Meaning and name origin
+Meaning and Name Origin

-Agatha \a-ga-tha\ as a girl's name is pronounced AG-a-thah.
+Agatha \a-ga-tha\ as a girls' name is pronounced AG-a-thah.
 It is of Greek origin, and the meaning of Agatha is "good, honorable".
 Latin form of the Greek name Agathe, from the feminine form of "agathos".
 Saint Agatha (third century) was a Christian who refused to marry a Roman consul, and was eventually martyred.
 She is the patron saint of bell ringers.
 The name was revived in the 19th century, but has faded again since.
 Writer Agatha Christie.

-Agatha is a very popular first name for females (#1130 out of 4276, Top 26%) but an uncommon surname or last name for all people (2000 U.S. Census).
+Agatha is a very popular first name for women (#1130 out of 4276, Top 26%) but a rare last name for both adults and children.
+(2000 U.S. Census)